-For any individual undergoing an alcohol detox, a full rehabilitation programme is strongly recommended in order to stay alcohol free.
+For any individual undergoing alcohol detox, a full rehabilitation programme is strongly recommended in order to stay alcohol-free.

 At PCP we offer a number of highly effective alcohol treatment programmes that are adapted to your individual circumstances and specific medical, psychological, emotional, spiritual, intellectual and social treatment needs.

 Alcohol Addiction Rehabilitation

 Alcohol addiction requires comprehensive rehabilitation in order to overcome the addiction and stop drinking once and for all.
 PCP’s alcohol rehab programmes incorporate many evidence-based proven treatments for alcohol addiction, that treat you as a whole individual – assisting to heal the mind, body and spirit.

 We offer short term and long term inpatient programmes, sober living accommodation and free aftercare.